rustwasm/wasm-bindgen/guide/src/design/import-customization.md

   }
   ```

-  All of these functions will call `console.log` in Rust, but each identifier
+  All of these functions will call `console.log` in JS, but each identifier
   will have only one signature in Rust.